chillchirill/agileTesting/README.md

 ### history-list - div element in which childs are action logs.
 Only the last 10 actions are displayed

+## Excel format of testing
+The first ceil contains name of test and additional information.
+This will be visible in cypress.
+Everything else in the first line is Excel comments.

+The next row contains test-ids.

+Next other rows are parameters for actions or verifying.
+If the action is with an html element without a parameter, then the value is TRUE.
+If the check is going to be performed, then the expected value is indicated in the cell.

+All actions are performed from left to right and after performing the actions, it goes to the next line.

+I recommend doing each input action on a new line, and checking the content on one line.

+**IMPORTANT** if there is an empty line, then this will be considered the beginning of a new test.
+And re-enter the service data and test-ids.
 ## Contact

 To request edit access, send me a message with your email address so I can add you: